 at Davis Wright Tremaine

 This is an exciting opportunity to work for one of the top law firms in the U.S.!
-Davis Wright Tremaine is looking for a Paralegal to join our Employment Services group in Seattle.
+Davis Wright Tremaine is looking for an experienced Paralegal to join our Litigation team in Seattle.

 At Davis Wright Tremaine, you will find challenging assignments, opportunities for professional growth and community involvement, and a culture of inclusion and innovation.